Logiqx/covid-stats/docs/nims-population/README.md

 >
 >All patients in PDS have an NHS number which is unique.
 The 10-digit NHS number is used in England, Wales, the Isle of Man, Scotland and Northern Ireland, but not the Channel Islands.
 Scotland and Northern Ireland have their own distinct number ranges.

-Just for completeness, here is a screenshot of the webpage:
+Just for completeness, here is a screenshot of the webpage as well:

 ![img](img/patients-in-dps.png)

-This statement makes it very clear that the PDS includes all patients who have ever been registered with a GP practice, or treated by a health or care organisation, regardless of nationality, or where they live now.
+This statement makes it very clear that the PDS includes all patients who have ever been registered with a GP practice, or been treated by a health or care organisation, regardless of nationality, or where they live now.
 It also begs the question, how do the the National Back Office (NBO) ensure that it reflects the true population and how do they handle emigration?